Lecturer in Digital Media, Deputy Director of Student Education

 Research Centres & Groups

-Member of the Visual and Digital Cultures Research Group
+Member of the Visual Media and Communication and Digital Cultures research groups.

 sensory experience, the sentient body and cultural phenomena